Notable People

 Even after leaving office, Sherman did not become a ceremonial elder statesperson.
 She remained a working interpreter of power, somebody institutions still wanted in the room to explain what authoritarian pressure, alliance strain, and diplomatic breakdown actually look like from close range.

-The biography makes more sense when you remember she is not only a diplomat
+The biography makes more sense when you remember the wider career

 Sherman's career also helps explain why she has always moved so easily between negotiation, administration, and teaching.

-The Harvard pages emphasize not just her foreign-policy record, but her work as a professor, leadership figure, board chair, and author of Not for the Faint of Heart.
+The Harvard pages emphasize her foreign-policy record and her work as a professor, leadership figure, board chair, and author of Not for the Faint of Heart.
 Those details matter because they show that her authority is partly pedagogical.
-Sherman has spent years not only doing the hard conversations, but turning them into lessons about how power works and how professionals survive inside it.
+Sherman has spent years doing the hard conversations and turning them into lessons about how power works and how professionals survive inside it.

 That is a different kind of public value than a one-term officeholder provides.
 It means her life can be read as a career in institutional transmission as much as in diplomacy itself.